hdclark/DICOMautomaton/documentation/reference_guide.md

 - ```pacs_duplicate_cleaner -f '/path/to/a/dicom/file.dcm' -n```
   *Check if 'file.dcm' is already in the PACS DB, but do not delete anything.*

-### automaton

-#### Description

-An earlier prototype of [dicomautomaton_dispatcher](#dicomautomaton_dispatcher) that will likely be deprecated soon.
-Use is discouraged.
-The means of switching operations was via source editing and recompilation.

-This program allows for performing rapid, no-nonsense, no-GUI computations using DICOM files.
-As much as possible, emphasis is placed on having the program 'do the right thing', which refers to the attempts to deal with incomplete information (such as missing files, non-matching DICOM data sets, and the careful treatment of existing data.)

-This program is designed to accept an input structure name(s) (pre-sanitized or not) and some DICOM data, and then produce output for the structure(s).
-An example might be computation of a DVH for the left parotid.

-In some ways this program is very forgiving of user behaviour, but in general it has very strictly-defined behaviour.
-For example, input files can be either directories or files, and non-DICOM files will be automatically weeded-out.
-However, it is intentionally difficult to accidentally overwrite existing data: if an output file already exists, will usually refuse to overwrite it.
-To be user-friendly, though, a non-existing filename will be chosen and the the user will be warned.
-This might occasionally be frustrating for the user, but is the 'safe' thing to do in most cases.

-#### Usage Examples

-- ```automaton --help```
-  *Print a listing of all available options.*

-### overlaydosedata

-#### Description

-Like [automaton](#automaton), this program is an earlier prototype of [dicomautomaton_dispatcher](#dicomautomaton_dispatcher) that will likely be deprecated soon.
-Use is discouraged.
-The aim of overlaydosedata was to provide a semi-interactive viewer capable of simultaneous display of medical images, ROI structures, and dose information.

-#### Usage Examples

-- ```overlaydosedata --help```
-  *Print a listing of all available options.*

 # Operations

 ## AccumulateRowsColumns